iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 > Deaths per day graph is corrupted for a while now.
 This needs to be fixed.<br> :date: __2021-01-24 15:37:29__

 > way too buggy<br> :date: __2021-01-07 20:09:36__

-> I work at a busy congenial store, and have had the app installed for a few months now.
-I find it really improbable no one infected with the app has walked into the store.<br> :date: __2020-11-17 17:23:10__